arnaudpourbaix/creature-editor/README.md

 2. Clone a Git Repository and add the clone to this view.
 3. Clone https://github.com/arnaudpourbaix/creature-editor.git and check "import project"
 4. Right click on project and select Maven > Update Project..., check all sub-modules
+5. Project / Clean... / Clean all projects (if there are some java errors)

 ### Core project
 1. Start database, can be done using `start.cmd` in launcher folder (in parent project, right click on `start.cmd` and select Easy Shell > Run...)